Data Storytelling and a mistake we often make.

-Less than 7 years ago, Managing Director of a business retrieves data for last 5 years sales revenue.
+Less than 7 years ago, a Managing Director of a business retrieves data for the last 5 year’s sales revenue.
 He calls his team and shows them that in Year 1 and Year 2 they performed exceptionally well.
-In Year 3, the revenue dropped a little and in Year 4 and Year 5 it dropped even more.
+In Year 3, the revenue dropped a little and in Year 4 and Year 5, it dropped even more.

-Sadly, 1 year later the only change that happens is that he has had three Rainmakers come and go and revenue continues to drop.
+Sadly, 1 year later, the only change that happened is that he has had three Rainmakers come and go and revenue continues to drop.

 What is going on here?

-The problem is most people look at the data and jump in solution mode.
+The problem is, most people look at the data and jump to solution mode.

-Data tells us team work is not good.
+Data tells us that teamwork is not good.
 Let us resolve this by doing team building exercises.

-Data tells us we don’t have enough gender diversity in our team.
-Let us get some women in to our workforce.
+Data tells us that we don’t have enough gender diversity in our team.
+Let us get some women into our workforce.

-In this case, data tells us we have declining sales.
+In this case, data tells us that we have declining sales.
 Let us get a Rainmaker.

 The reality is different.
-In Year 3, 3 other major global competitors had come in to the market and what was required was not a Rainmaker but a strategy on retaining clients.
+In Year 3, three other major global competitors had come into the market and what was required was not a Rainmaker but a strategy on retaining clients.

-Interestingly, our new business generation remained the same for all 5 years but we lost loyal retainer clients.
-What we need is strategy for retainer clients not acquisition clients.
-We have leaky bucket business where we are adding sales with new clients but loosing sales from existing clients
+Interestingly, our new business generation remained the same for all 5 years, but we lost loyal retainer clients.
+What we need is strategy for retainer clients, not acquisition clients.
+We have a leaky bucket business where we are adding sales with new clients but losing sales from existing clients.

 So what can we do?